jayw-88/DVD-Screensaver-for-MacOS/README.md

 Now, you should be able to find the screensaver if you search in your Finder.
 If you can't, in your menu bar, go to: Xcode -> Preferences -> Locations -> Derived Data.
 You should find a folder called bouncesaver-XXXXXX (your project name).
 Now navigate to Build -> Products -> Debug -> bouncesaver.saver.
 Now open the .saver file and install it again.

-You have now sucessfully made your tweaked screensaver!
+You have now sucessfully made your own tweaked screensaver!